China Discovery Tour

 you know things are about to get interesting!

 Meeting John and Martin

 I wanted to dedicate a special post to an amazing encounter we had with two individuals and a group of monks aboard our Li River Cruise.
 A series of events took place that would eventually put us across from one another.
 When Kanchana and I first boarded the boat, our tour guide helped us find our assigned seating.
-While waiting for the cruise to begin, a large group of people boarded and requested that they take the area that we were seating (so they all could sit together).
+While waiting for the cruise to begin, a large group of people boarded and requested that they take the area where we were seating (so they all could sit together).
 We did not have a problem with this, so we switched places with them.
-Little did we know how this would set up a chance encounter with two very interesting people.
+Little did we know how this would set up a chance encounter with two very intriguing people.

-After a bit of conversation, we learned that they were part of a group of people from their company in Tawain that was visiting China.
+After a bit of conversation, we learned that they were part of a group of people from their company in Taiwan that was visiting China.
 As it turns out, it was something that John (manager of the group) has been doing every year for over 20 years for his employees.

-Sometimes it is difficult for employees (working in Tawain) to make the trip back to China to visit their families, so John has taken it upon himself to do so for them.
-Each year, around their birthdays, he takes a group of 12-15 employees back to their hometown in China to meet and visit with family members.
+Sometimes it is difficult for employees (working in Taiwan) to make the trip back to China to visit their families, so John has taken it upon himself to do so for them.
+Each year, around their birthdays, he takes a group of 12-15 employees back to their hometown in China to meet and visit family members.
 Each year they try to plan it so that the visits are somewhat close together, within the same region of the country.
-In addition, this year John also included a group of Chinese Buddhist monks (from a nearby temple) to join them on their family visits.
-John has hopes of being able to complete this journey at least once, for all of his employees before he retires.
+In addition, this year, John also included a group of Chinese Buddhist monks (from a nearby temple) to join them on their family visits.
+John has hopes of being able to complete this journey at least once, for all of his employees, before he retires.

 Initially, each of the chosen employees returns home to visit for a week or so in advance, then John and his group stop by to visit them and their families.
 It’s a very positive experience where he tells a little bit about what the employee does and how valuable they are to the company.
 It is something he does to reassure the family that they are being taken care of while working in Taiwan.

 Meeting Chinese Buddhist Monks